firstbirdtech/api-docs/source/includes/_concepts.md

 | `503 SERVICE UNAVAILABLE`    | We are temporarily unable to service the request.
 Please wait for a bit and try again.                                   |

 ## Deleting Resources
 To delete a resource, make an HTTP `DELETE` request to the resource URL.
-Note that not all Firstbird API resources support `DELETE`.
+Note that not all Employee Referrals API resources support `DELETE`.

 ### Status Codes